ScienceComputing/Python_Programming/Utilities/Class/OOP.md

   - Use `CamelCase` to define the name of a class, use `lower_snake_case` to define functions and attributes
   - Keep `self` as `self`
   - Use docstrings to show the function of a class
+  - Use `dir` primarily at an interactive prompt, not in scripts

 ## Instance-level data
 ```